Milo-group/Probability_Guided_Chemical_Reaction_Scopes/Extra Casestudies/Acyl transposition through photochemical skeletal rearrangement/README.md

-In this folder there is one subfolder and one file:
+In this folder there is one subfolder and two files:

 **Data**
 Contains the ```computed_descriptors_Sarpong2025.csv``` dataset used for modeling.
 It includes molecule tags, SMILES for each molecule, all features, and the class output.